frugbug/sd-nodes-fj/README.md

 ## Luminance
 Very accuarate colour to greyscale conversion.
 Intended to replace the Luma function of the stock node "Greyscale Conversion Advanced"

+## Rock generator
+A rock generator with a few options.
+Everybody ends up making one of these at some point and this one is mine.

 ## Soft threshold
 Basically the same thing as histogram scan, but more intuitive and easier to use